Q-dimi/comment-key/README.md

 # comment_find

 Write comments with a specific syntax so that your team members can know where to go and what to do.
+Comments must be written in this syntax //^\*^(wow-man-you-are-so-awesome)

 ```js
 const comment_find = require("./index");